bogdumi/pocketpal/README.md

 - Flash the MicroBit by dropping the ```accel_logging.py``` file on the microcontroller itself.

 - Start the Python3 application by running ```python3 host.py``` in the terminal where the file is located.

+## Additional

+University of Bristol CSS envoy submission to Hack the Midlands 4.0 in Birmingham, October 2019